 The Chronicler is making a new presentation of old material in a way that speaks greater volumes to the audience during the post-exilic period.
 These words from Solomon, therefore, are reaching across the boundaries of time to pull readers back to the covenant and create expectant hope in the Day of the Lord’s mercy.

-Chronicles is, therefore, functioning as both a commentary upon the Hebrew Scriptures and as a theological statement in its own right.
+Chronicles functions as both a commentary on the Hebrew Scriptures and as a theological statement in its own right.
 So what does that mean for us?

 Not the End of Israel’s Story